GfSE/SpecIF/documentation/03_SpecIF_Roles_and_Permissions.md

  */
 interface SpecifRoleAssignment {
     project: SpecifId;  // the project reference, use 'any' as default value to cover all remaining projects
-    role: SpecifText;  // the title of the role, ideally an ontology term }
+    projectRole: SpecifText;  // the title of the role, ideally an ontology term }

 /**